chandrachuds/CRED-Project/README.md

 ## Description

-This web application depicts Create, read, update and delete operations.
+This web application depicts Create, read, update and delete operations.I have used Thymeleaf for frontend,Spring Boot for backend & MySql as database.

 ### Tech Stacks